Can We Really Learn One Representation to Optimize All Rewards?: Conclusion and Limitations

 \section{Conclusion and Limitations}

 How much computation can the RL algorithm prefetch?
-In this paper, we offer some theoretical considerations on what is required for an unsupervised pre-training method for RL, which led to a simpler method with stronger convergence.
+The FB framework offers one compelling framework for studying this question, and this paper offers some theoretical considerations on what is required for an unsupervised pre-training method for RL, which led to a simpler method with stronger convergence.
+Our goal is to help the community interpret, use, and build upon FB-style methods, working towards a future of universal pre-training for RL.

-\textbf{Limitations.} Our theoretical analysis is most explicit in discrete settings; extending it to continuous settings relies on approximation.
-Moreover, while we explain why classical fixed-point analysis fails for FB, we do not provide a full alternative convergence theory for the practical FB algorithm.
-Practically, although one-step FB trades universal zero-shot optimality for a simpler objective tied to a fixed behavioral policy, the performance might degrade under limited coverage.
+\textbf{Limitations.} While we explain why classical fixed-point analysis fails for FB, we do not provide a full alternative convergence theory for the practical FB algorithm.
+As mentioned at the end of Sec.~\ref{subsec:fb-convergence}, answering this question might require other tools in functional analysis.
+Practically, the zero-shot policies inferred by one-step FB might be sub-optimal, similar to prior work~\citep{park2024foundation, zheng2025intention, ghosh2023reinforcement}, if obtaining the optimal Q-value requires multiple steps of policy improvement.